screwdriver-cd/screwdriver/design/sd-zip-artifacts.md

 ## Proposal

 After uploading a zip file in `sd-teardown-screwdriver-artifact-bookend` step, send a message to the queue.
-The message will be received by the consumer that unzip the zip file and re-uploads it.
+The message will be received by the consumer(unzip worker) that unzips the zip file and re-uploads it.

 ## Overview